-- The Proponent has provided a preliminary project summary (Attachment 9 refers), which is proposed to be released to the community via 'Your Say' website (noting that the document may be amended if further information is provided by the Proponent in advance of the release); and - Community information and engagement will be maintained in parallel with the City's negotiations with the Proponent, in advance of a subsequent report to Council.
+• A preliminary project summary is proposed to be released to the community via the City's 'Your Say' website as concept designs progress and are refined as private treaty negotiations progress; and • Community information and engagement will be maintained in parallel with the City's negotiations with the Proponent, in advance of a subsequent report to Council.
 The community engagement will occur with input from the Working Group and will be guided by the City's Community Engagement Policy.